sakai-mirror/sakai/docs/install/readme_source.txt

 maven sakai

 This will run for quite some time with fairly verbose output, particularly if it's your first build.
 Do not be alarmed by reports of sakai jar download failures during an initial clean phase: most of the sakai jars will be compiled during the build phase, yet maven will still try to look for them ahead of time.
 A full clean, build, and deploy cycle may take quite some time, depending on the responsiveness of remote repositories, but a normal maven build of all the Sakai source should take roughly 15-20 minutes.
 Maven will download any dependencies into the local repository, compile the Sakai code, and deploy Sakai to Tomcat in the form of .war files in the $CATALINA_HOME/webapps directory.

+**.jar Download Failures **

+A first build of Maven on a fresh installation will warn of numerous jar download failures for sakai jars during the clean phase.
+This is not generally a problem.
+Even when doing a mere "clean", maven tries to download dependencies.
+Typically these jars are named according to the build release e.g. for Sakai 2.1 you will see:

+WARNING: Failed to download sakai-authentication-sakai_2-1.jar

+Once these jars are built the errors will not reappear for subsequent builds.

 If Maven completes with the message BUILD SUCCESSFUL, you should be able to move on to the next step.
 If you are greeted with the report BUILD FAILED read the accompanying error message carefully to troubleshoot (see the Troubleshooting section).